utiasASRL/dr_ba/README.md

 1. Run odometry (DRO)
 2. Run the loop closure detection (RaPlace)
 3. Run the coarse registration (Coarse Registration)
+4. Run the pose refinement (Fine Registration)
-4. Run the pose graph optimization (PoGO)
+5. Run the pose graph optimization (PoGO)

 __Every script should be run from the root of the repository.__